Blockstream/satellite/doc/hardware.md

 - Users who want to use their own dish antennas.
 - Users who wish to use larger dish antennas.

-Note the Satellite Base Station is not compatible with the C band.
-That is, it does not work with the Telstar 18V C band satellite covering the Asia-Pacific region.
-If you are in a C band location, you will need a Pro Kit or a DIY receiver option.
+Note the Satellite Base Station is not compatible with the [C band](frequency.md#signal-bands).
+That is, it does not work with the Telstar 18V C band beam covering the Asia-Pacific region.
+If you are in a location with C band coverage only (i.e., without [Ku band](frequency.md#signal-bands) coverage), you will need a Pro Kit or a DIY receiver option.

 If you have decided to go with a satellite kit and selected the Pro Kit receiver, note you still need a satellite antenna and coaxial cables (not